- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 Viewing the gently rolling hillside just outside Cumberland, in Southeastern Ohio, it’s hard to imagine that this land was once barren after years of strip mining by the Big Muskie.
 Today nearly 10,000 acres of reclaimed land is known as The Wilds, one of the largest wildlife conservation centers in the world.

 The Wilds is perfect for multi-generational family fun.
-Whether you are visiting with toddlers or teens, The Wilds appeals to a wide age range, as I recently discovered when I visited with my nearly two-year old nephew, sister-in-law and my mom and dad.
+Whether you are visiting with toddlers, teens, or even adult children, The Wilds appeals to a wide age range, as I recently discovered when I visited with my nearly two-year-old nephew, sister-in-law, and my mom and dad.